CycloneDX/guides/MBOM/en/0x10-Introduction.md

 CycloneDX formulation provides a universal framework for describing how *anything* came to be - whether software, hardware, services, data, algorithms, processes, or even the BOM document itself.
 The formulation capability extends the core CycloneDX specification to capture not just *what* components exist in a system, but *how* they were created, manufactured, tested, validated, certified, deployed, configured, or brought into existence through any process.

-**Universal Applicability**: Formulation can describe the provenance and manufacturing process for virtually any entity:
+Formulation can describe the provenance and manufacturing process for virtually any entity:
 - **Software Applications**: How code was compiled, tested, and packaged
 - **Hardware Components**: Manufacturing processes, quality control, and assembly procedures
 - **Services**: Deployment, configuration, testing, and operational procedures
-- **Cryptographic Algorithms**: Implementation, validation, and compliance testing (FIPS 140-2, Common Criteria)
+- **Cryptographic Algorithms**: Implementation, validation, and compliance testing (e.g. FIPS 140-2, Common Criteria)
 - **Data Sets**: Collection, curation, transformation, and validation processes
 - **Infrastructure**: Provisioning, configuration, and deployment of systems
 - **Compliance Artifacts**: How certifications, audits, and validations were conducted
-- **BOM Documents**: The tools, processes, and procedures used to generate the BOM itself
+- **BOM Documents**: The tools, processes, and procedures used to generate a BOM

 ### The Strategic Importance of Universal Formulation

 In today's interconnected world, understanding how things come to be is critical across all domains:

 - **Security Assurance**: Verifying that security controls were applied during any creation or validation process
-- **Compliance Verification**: Demonstrating adherence to regulatory requirements across all domains (FIPS 140-2, Common Criteria, FDA validation, etc.)
+- **Compliance Verification**: Demonstrating adherence to regulatory requirements
 - **Reproducible Processes**: Enabling independent verification and reconstruction of any process or artifact
-- **Supply Chain Risk Management**: Identifying potential vulnerabilities in any creation, testing, or deployment pipeline
+- **Supply Chain Risk Management**: Identifying potential weaknesses or vulnerabilities in any creation, testing, or deployment pipeline
 - **Incident Response**: Understanding how compromised or defective components were introduced into any system
 - **Quality Assurance**: Documenting quality control processes for any type of deliverable
-- **Regulatory Compliance**: Meeting documentation requirements across industries (automotive, aerospace, healthcare, finance, etc.)
+- **Regulatory Compliance**: Meeting documentation requirements across industries

 ## Design Philosophy and Guiding Principles